-DevOps is an important work methodology and philosophy in software development driven by customer value.
-DevOps emphasizes agile methods, collaboration, and automation.
+DevOps is an important work methodology and philosophy in software development.
 It is used by the companies with the greatest success in releasing software products and updates quickly.

 What Is DevOps in Software Development?

-If the DevOps methodology is employed properly, potential customers will see the value that a DevOps-enabled team has to offer, and will seek their services.
-DevOps must be embedded in the culture of a workplace to reach its full potential.
-Everyone must be on board to use new work processes and to search for faster and more efficient ways to complete, master, and improve tasks and projects.
+DevOps really needs to be embedded in the culture of a workplace to reach its full potential.
+Everyone must be on board to use new work processes and to search for faster and more efficient ways to complete tasks and projects.
 It can also emphasize:

-- Automation: Routine manual tasks can be turned over to automation as much as possible.
+- Automation: Routine tasks can be turned over to automation as much as possible.

-- Dev and Ops Collaboration: Software development and operations are combined for greater efficiency.
+- Dev and Ops Combinations: Software development and operations are combined for greater efficiency.

 - Communication: Everyone in both development and operations stays in close communication, sharing responsibility for delivering value throughout the development cycle, instead of passing responsibility to another department and forgetting about it.